NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 One of the main problems with kayak fishing is a secure, stable worktop so that you are not juggling things in your hands and pockets and risking dropping your gear into the water.
 This makes the rigid outer shell pockets a bonus feature for this PFD.

-The inside of these two front pockets offers smaller internal pockets, hook-up locations to secure gear as well as elasticized loops to hold items such as hook removers, scissors, or pliers.
+The inside of these two front pockets offers smaller internal pockets, hook-up locations to secure gear, and elasticized loops to hold items such as hook removers, scissors, or pliers.

-All the pockets on the PFD are fitted with drainage holes to allow water to drain out and prevent a buildup of moisture in the pockets and prevent mold from forming and slowing your gear to dry out.
+All the pockets on the PFD are fitted with drainage holes to allow water to drain out, prevent a buildup of moisture in the pockets, prevent mold from forming, and slow the drying of your gear.

 The Stohlquist Fisherman is a well-made device and is a popular choice among many kayak fishermen.